lucychambers/techtohuman/work_with_us.md

 ## More detail:

-Get in touch: lucy [at] fedia . net
+Get in touch: lucy [at] techtohuman.com